We Need To Talk About Karen

 Remember, this isn’t Mean Girls.
 There are no Hollywood Save The Cat beats in these tragedies.
 As with Fantine, Tess is toast.
 And Karen is both a passive catalyst and an active executioner.

-These examples illustrate a brute evolutionary fact about female relationships: Fitting in, having the protection of the group was, until very recently, a matter of life or death.
+These examples illustrate a brute evolutionary fact about female relationships: fitting in, having the protection of the group was, until very recently, a matter of life or death.
 That has left a profound mark on female psychology and female strategies of cooperation and conflict, strategies we see erupting everywhere today and especially in contemporary “cancel culture”.

 If it isn’t clear yet, “Karen” is the personification of human hypocrisy, self-deception and self-interest with a specific bias towards adaptive female strategies of conflict.

-It’s all fine and dandy lionising supposedly benign female traits, like “empathy” and “equality” but the evidence is right before our eyes that the female of the species can be just as deadly as the male, if by sleight of hand and not yet recorded in official statistics.
+It’s all fine and dandy lionising supposedly benign female traits, like “empathy” and “equality” but the evidence is right before our eyes that the female of the species can be just as deadly as the male, if by sleight of hand and not recorded in official statistics.

 Why is this relevant?